jupyterhub/team-compass/docs/team.rst

 ----------

 You may notice that some of the team-members have "emojis" to reflect their contributions in JupyterHub.
-These are from the `Kent Dodds "all contributors spec" <LINK>`_.
+These are from the `Kent Dodds "all contributors spec" <https://allcontributors.org/>`_.
 Below is a short table to show what each emoji represents.

 .. csv-table::